 What is an Integrated Behaviorist?

-Our integrated behaviorists are licensed clinical psychologists who work alongside your primary care provider (PCP) to treat thoughts, feelings and behaviors that may be affecting your overall health.
+Our integrated behaviorists work alongside your primary care provider (PCP) to treat thoughts, feelings, and behaviors that may be affecting your overall health.
 Our goal is to act as a team to ensure we are caring for both your physical and emotional health.
 Our behaviorists are skilled at identifying mental health problems and will help you take the next steps toward feeling better.

 Who is eligible to receive these services?

-The Corvallis Clinic offers this service to its patients who see providers at the Family and Internal Medicine, Obstetrics and Gynecology, and Pediatrics departments in the Asbury Building in Corvallis and at Philomath Family Medicine.
+The Corvallis Clinic offers this service to its patients who see providers at the Family and Internal Medicine, Obstetrics and Gynecology, and Pediatrics departments in Albany, Corvallis, and Philomath.

 How is this service different from traditional mental health services?